MiSTeX-devel/Main_MiSTeX/README.md

-# Main_MiSTer Main Binary and Wiki Repo
+# Main_MiSTy Main Binary and Wiki Repo

 This repo serves as the home for the MiSTer Main binaries and the Wiki.